nmadapan/zero_shot_gesture_dataset/README.md

 |GP|General position of gesture|

 ## Representing Dataset as a Heatmap
 Each of the 26 categories are represented as 64 dimensional vectors.
-In addition to binary values, we also computed continuous values i.e. a value of the descriptor can vary between 0 and 1, where, 0 implies absent, 1 implies present, and any other value indicates that partial presence of an attribute.
-The binary and continuous semantic description matrices (28 x 64) are visualized in the figures given below.
+In addition to binary values, we also computed continuous values i.e. a value of the descriptor varies between 0 and 1, where, 0 implies absent, 1 implies present, and any other value indicates that partial presence of an attribute.
+The binary and continuous semantic description matrices (26 x 64) are visualized in the figures given below.

 ![Binary gesture description matrix](../master/figures/binary-sd-heatmap.png)

 ![Continuous gesture description matrix](../master/figures/continuous-sd-heatmap.png)

-## Repository Contents
+## Repository Contents [Need to be updated]
 This section briefly explains the contents of this repository.
 * **class_labels.txt:** this file consists of class labels or command names.
 * **full_descriptor_names.txt:** this file consists of the labels of the full list of gesture attributes.
-* **full_binary_description_matrix.csv:** this file contains the binary gesture description matrix (28 x 64 dimensional tensor).
+* **full_binary_description_matrix.csv:** this file contains the binary gesture description matrix (26 x 64 dimensional tensor).
 The values are either zeroes or ones.
-* **full_continuous_description_matrix.csv:** this file contains the continuous gesture description matrix (28 x 64 dimensional tensor).
+* **full_continuous_description_matrix.csv:** this file contains the continuous gesture description matrix (26 x 64 dimensional tensor).
 Each value ranges from 0 to 1.

 In our experiments, we used a reduced list of 34 attributes i.e. the descriptors related to motion plane and fingers are removed.
 The reduced set of attributes and their values are given below.

 * **reduced_descriptor_names.txt:** this file consists of the labels of the reduced list of gesture attributes.
-* **reduced_binary_description_matrix.csv:** this file contains the binary gesture description matrix (28 x 34 dimensional tensor).
+* **reduced_binary_description_matrix.csv:** this file contains the binary gesture description matrix (26 x 34 dimensional tensor).
 The values are either zeroes or ones.
-* **reduced_continuous_description_matrix.csv:** this file contains the continuous gesture description matrix (28 x 34 dimensional tensor).
+* **reduced_continuous_description_matrix.csv:** this file contains the continuous gesture description matrix (26 x 34 dimensional tensor).
 Each value ranges from 0 to 1.
 * **sd_data.mat:** this file contains the matlab variables related to the class labels, gesture description matrices, descriptor labels, etc.

 ## Generating new semantic description matrix
 The following procedure is followed to create a new semantic description matrix.
 1. Run ``` python3 visualize_gestures.py -g 1``` to visualize the gesture 1.
 This will print the current semantic descriptors that are associated with this gesture.
 Now, manually verify if those descriptors are correct.
 If they are wrong, manually edit them in *sd_transform.json* file.
 In addition to *old* and *new* descriptors, the keys: *sym* (true if the gesture is symmetrical) and *modified* (true if descriptors are corrected) are also added in the *sd_transform.json* file.
 Repeat this procedure for all the gesture ids.
 Once this is done, you have a complete *sd_transform.json* file.
 2. Run ```python3 verify_sd_transform.py``` to conduct sanity checks on *sd_transform.json* file.
 These tests make sure that there are no typos or inconsistencies in the json file.
 This script prints the inconsistencies so you can go and manually fix them.
 Next, it also prints the descriptors that are removed/added/modified with respect to each gesture for manual verification.
-3. Run ```python3 create_new_sd_matrix.py``` to generate a new *new_data.mat* file containing the binary and continuous description matrices of the gesture categories.
+3. Run ```python3 create_new_sd_matrix.py``` to generate a new *new_sd_data.mat* file containing the binary and continuous description matrices of the gesture categories.

 ## How to cite ?